-export period remotehost rotate rotations show tail tarlogs
+cleanup export period remotehost rotate rotations show tail tarlogs

-Argument(s) Shortcut Description export e Export syslog to file for transfer from appliance.
-See "syslog export" on the next page. period р Sets the time between syslog rotations.
-See "syslog period" on page 57. remotehost re Configures syslog to send logs to remote hosts.
-See "syslog remotehost" on page 58. rotate rotate Rotates log files immediately, if they have not already been rotated on the same date.
+Argument(s) Shortcut Description cleanup С Create an archive of the current logs and then delete all log files.
+See "syslog cleanup" on the next page. export е Export syslog to file for transfer from appliance.
+See "syslog export" on page 66. period р Sets the time between syslog rotations.
+See "syslog period" on page 67. remotehost re Configures syslog to send logs to remote hosts.
+See "syslog remotehost" on page 68. rotate rotate Rotates log files immediately, if they have not already been rotated on the same date.
 Logs cannot be rotated more than once per day.
-See "syslog rotate" on page 63. rotations rotati Sets the number of old syslogs that are kept.
-See "syslog rotations" on page 64. show S Display the current log rotation configuration and the configured log levels.
-See "syslog show" on page 65. tail tai Display the last entries of the specified syslog.
-See "syslog tail" on page 67. tarlogs tar Create an archive of the syslog.
-See "syslog tarlogs" on page 68.
+See "syslog rotate" on page 73. rotations rotati Sets the number of old syslogs that are kept.
+See "syslog rotations" on page 74. show S Display the current log rotation configuration and the configured log levels.
+See "syslog show" on page 75. tail tai Display the last entries of the specified syslog.
+See "syslog tail" on page 77. tarlogs tar Create an archive of the syslog.
+See "syslog tarlogs" on page 78.

-syslog export
+syslog cleanup